Public comments regarding a former firing range now within Pinnacles

 Public comments will be collected 30 days after this notice, and responses will be provided by the NPS.
 All comments and responses will be documented in the Administrative Record.

 Debbie Simmons of the Pinnacles National Park may be contacted with any questions at (831) 389-4286.

 Pinnacles National Park Act

 Congressman Sam Farr (D-Carmel) introduced the Pinnacles National Park Act on July 31, 2009.
-This bill that would establish Pinnacles National Park in San Benito County.
-The area is currently designated as a National Monument.
-It would also redesignate Pinnacles Wilderness as Hain Wilderness (converting approximately 2,905 of additional park lands to federally designated Wilderness).
+This bill established Pinnacles National Park in San Benito County.
+It re-designated Pinnacles Wilderness as Hain Wilderness (converting approximately 2,905 of additional park lands to federally designated Wilderness).

 The legislation, H.R.
 3444, also allows the Interior Secretary to acquire land within the boundaries of the park as deemed necessary.

 Senator Barbara Boxer (D-Ca) [Cosponsored by Dianne Feinstein (D-Ca)] introduced the Pinnacles National Park Act on September 5, 2010.
 This bill that would establish Pinnacles National Park in the State of California as a unit of the National Park System.